 This month for our Clinician Spotlight we spoke with Virginia Madden, LGPC.
 Her experience is informed by a variety of clinical settings, making her a truly invaluable addition to the Alpha Omega team.

 Virginia joined the clinic in 2018, bringing with her a diverse background of clinical experience.
 She has worked with young children with emotional and behavioral challenges, adolescents and adults struggling with difficult life circumstances and parenting, and severely and persistently mentally ill adults.
 She has worked at a Christian outpatient psychotherapy center, a pregnancy resource center, an alternative-to-hospitalization program, and a community health center serving underprivileged adults.
-This has provided Virginia with a solid foundation in crisis management and proficiency working with severe mental illness.
+This has provided Virginia with a solid foundation in crisis management and proficiency in working with severe mental illness.

 Background and Education